Year-Round Shelter

 Where will the Year-Round Shelter be located?

-The year-round shelter will be temporarily located at 9499 East Stockton Blvd beginning in November 2024 and could operate through October 2028.
-The City is leasing a portion of the property for the purposes of providing shelter for unhoused adults in Elk Grove.
+The year-round shelter will be temporarily located at 9499 East Stockton Blvd from November 1, 2024, and could operate through October 2028.
+The City is leasing a portion of the property for the purpose of providing shelter for unhoused adults in Elk Grove.

 The City is currently working to identify a suitable permanent location for the year-round shelter.
 More information, including opportunities for public engagement, will be available in 2025.